AndyDanian/PPESC/README.md

 * RPA

-Now, only static principal propagator and, lineal and response response
+Now, only static principal propagator and, lineal and quadratic responses

+LRESC and PPESC for shielding is implemented.
+LRESC have two version, one version is with some constants by scale factor, instead another version is without scale factor.

 # Installation